SKB-CGN/ioBroker.energiefluss/README.md

 - Subtract the consumption of the car and additional equipment from the consumption in the house
 - All objects can be choosen via the object-browser

+## Implementation
+Display is possible via the instance link.
+This can then also be inserted into an iFrame or HTML widget..

 ## Funktionen
 **Design:**
 - Ändern Sie die Farbe jedes Elements